 - before and after school care available

-- extended school year and graduate enrichment programs (summer)
+- graduate enrichment programs (summer)

 Source: Verified school update